Vipsa1510/Build-a-Support-CRM-System/README.md

 * Configuring and deploying the FastAPI backend
 * Integrating frontend and backend APIs
 * Managing CORS configuration for cross-origin requests
-* Designing a responsive and user-friendly interface
-* Implementing ticket activity tracking through notes and updates

 ## Conclusion